kacper97/ReactApp/README.md

 + babel
 + json server

-+When pulled repo, user types in npm install, this will install all the things that are included in my package.json To run the app, firstly user needs to run a command " gulp " that is used to minimalise the CSS and to make sure the sight is running sufficiently by compressing SCSS into minimised CSS.
+When pulled repo, user types in npm install, this will install all the things that are included in my package.json To run the app, firstly user needs to run a command " gulp " that is used to minimalise the CSS and to make sure the sight is running sufficiently by compressing SCSS into minimised CSS.
 Whilst this is running the user opens up another terminal.
 In that she/he types in "json-server ./players.json" to get a json server on port:3000 to have the info of players stored.
 To make sure it worked correctly, user may navigate to "localhost:3000/players".
 The json file will be outputed there.
 The person then types in " npm start " to run a server and when prompt to use port 3001, instead of 3000 user types in Y. This is because the Json Server is running on port 3000.
 User has the running Web App